CuzImAzizx/VideoSqueeze-CLI/README.md

 This is the preset for you video compression.
 A preset is a trade-off between encoding speed and compression ratio.
 By default it's set to `faster`.
 Which provide a quick compression time and reasonably reduced file size.
 Possible presets are:
 `"ultrafast"` `"veryfast"` `"faster"` `"fast"` `"medium"` `"slow"` `"slower"` `"veryslow"` `"placebo"`

+- **`"compressionHistory"`:**

+This is where all compressed video details are going to be stored for logging purposes.
+By default, the program will read and store them in a file named `compressionHistory.json`, wherever the program is running from.

+## Issues
+If you encountered any issues using VideoSqueeze-CLI, please create an issue in Github [using the following link](https://github.com/CuzImAzizx/VideoSqueeze-CLI/issues/new?assignees=&labels=bug&projects=&template=bug-report.md&title=Encountered+a+bug+while+using+VideoSqueeze-CLI).
+Your report will improve and enhance VideoSqueeze-CLI!

+## Share your experince
+If you find VideoSqueeze-CLI useful and would like to share your experience with the community, please share it [using the following link](https://github.com/CuzImAzizx/VideoSqueeze-CLI/discussions/new?category=share).
+Please include a screenshot or a copy of your terminal after printing the `[3]: View compression history` option.
+Feel free to write anything you like in your discussion message.

 ## FAQ